-These cases of islands without an active railway system can let us figure out that a railway system on an island could be a reasonable transportation solution before the arrival of automobiles.
-Nowadays when automobiles are prevalent all over the world and there is no country without automobiles, a railway system in an island cannot compete with automobiles and therefore investing in railway systems in islands is unjustified capital spending and Madagascar is no exception.
+These cases of islands without an active railway system can let us figure out that a railway system in an island could be a reasonable transportation solution before the arrival of the automobiles.
+Nowadays when automobiles are prevalent all over the world and there is no country without automobiles, a railway system in an island cannot compete with the automobiles and therefore investing in railway systems in islands is an unjustified capital spending and Madagascar is no exception.